-Only holders of the Company's common stock, par value \$.01 per share (the "Common Stock" or "Common Shares") and Series A Cumulative Convertible Preferred Stock, \$.01 per share (the "Series A Preferred Stock" or "Series A Preferred Shares") outstanding at the close of business on October 25, 2001 (the "Record Date") are entitled to receive notice of and vote at the Annual Meeting.
-As of the Record Date, the number and class of shares of stock that were outstanding and will be entitled to vote at the meeting were [42,499,659] Common Shares and [7,000] Series A Preferred Shares.
-Each Common Share and Series A Preferred Share is entitled to one vote on all matters.
+Only holders of the Company's common stock, par value \$.01 per share (the "Common Stock" or "Common Shares") outstanding at the close of business on October 24, 2003 (the "Record Date") are entitled to receive notice of and vote at the Annual Meeting.
+As of the Record Date, there were 43,520,896 Common Shares outstanding and entitled to vote at the meeting.
+Each Common Share is entitled to one vote on all matters.
 No other class of securities will be entitled to vote at the Annual Meeting.
 There are no cumulative voting rights.

-To be elected, a director must receive a plurality of the votes of the Common Shares and Series A Preferred Shares, voting as a single class, present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
-The affirmative votes of at least (i) a majority of the Common Shares and Series A Preferred Shares outstanding as of the Record Date, and entitled to vote thereon, voting together as a single class and (ii) a majority of the Common Shares outstanding as of the Record Date and entitled to vote thereon, voting separately as a class, are necessary for approval of Proposal No. 2.
-The affirmative vote of at least a majority of the Common Shares and Series A Preferred Shares, present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, voting together as a single class, is necessary for approval of Proposal No. 3 and Proposal No. 4.
-A quorum is representation in person or by proxy at the Annual Meeting of at least one-third of the combined Common Shares and Series A Preferred Shares outstanding as of the Record Date.
+To be elected, a director must receive a plurality of the votes of the Common Shares, present in person or represented by proxy at the Annual Meeting and entitled to vote on the election of directors.
+The affirmative vote of at least a majority of the Common Shares, present in person or represented by proxy at the Annual Meeting and entitled to vote thereon, is necessary for approval of Proposal No. 2 and No. 3.
+A quorum is representation in person or by proxy at the Annual Meeting of at least one-third of the Common Shares outstanding as of the Record Date.